MosesSupposes/Purescript-By-Example/text/chapter2.md

 $ psc-package install math
 ```

 The `purescript-math` library sources should now be available in the `.psc-package/psc-0.12.0/math` subdirectory, and will be included when you compile your project.
 Note that we did not include `purescript-` from the full package name `purescript-math`.
-By default Pulp uses [Bower](https://bower.io/) dependency management, and for some nuanced reason Bower necessitated the prefix `purescript-` in front of PureScript library names.
+By default Pulp uses [Bower](https://bower.io/) for dependency management, and for some nuanced reason Bower necessitated the prefix `purescript-` in front of PureScript library names.
 The PureScript community is slowly moving away from Bower in favor of `psc-package` and the `purescript-` prefix has been dropped.
 If you forget to drop the prefix, `psc-package` will give you a helpful reminder.

 ## Computing Diagonals